youdi-m/SimpleFlashcards/README.md

 ## Features

-Reads cards from txt file
+Reads from text file

-Sorting feature based on performance
+Sorts cards into new lists depending on performance

 GUI